Rugby - Scotland aim for fast start against Italy in Singapore

-SINGAPORE Scotland launch their June tour with a match against Italy on Saturday, hoping to give new coach Gregor Townsend a winning start in the unique environment of the Singapore National Stadium.
+SINGAPORE (Reuters) - Scotland launch their June tour with a match against Italy on Saturday, hoping to give new coach Gregor Townsend a winning start in the unique environment of the Singapore National Stadium.

 As the Southeast Asian nation plays host to a Tier One test for the first time, the Scots are vowing not to let the hot and humid conditions anticipated at a venue just north of the equator have a major impact on their speedy style of play.